TDG-Platform/docs/AComp-GBDX.md

 On completion, the processed imagery will be written to your specified S3 Customer Location (e.g.  s3://gbd-customer-data/unique customer id/named directory/).
 The AComp output files will be located Within the 'named directory'.
 The specific layout and names of the output files will depend on the specific input files and the options selected.

+[Contact Us](#contact-us) If your Customer has questions regarding required inputs, expected outputs and Advanced Options.

 ### Advanced Options